Session one – IAM as a Business Enabler

 Case Study – Leveraging Third-Party IAM

-Granting full or even partial access to third-party subcontractors can pose a severe risk to the corporate cybersecurity, thus the increasing need to strictly control or monitor third-party vendor access, especially in the cloud.
+Granting full or even partial access to third-party subcontractors can pose a severe risk to the corporate cybersecurity, thus increasing need to strictly control or monitor third-party vendor access, especially in the cloud.

 We discuss how to achieve full visibility of subcontractor’s actions, granular access management for different groups of vendors, or vendor monitoring to avoid misuse of granted privileges.